-- Ethyl Ester Oil
+- Ethyl Triglyceride Oil

 - Synthetic Triglyceride Oil

-All of these oil variations have the potential to help your dog, some are just more favorable than others in terms of absorption and concentration.
+All of these oil variations have the potential to help your dog; some are just more favorable than others in terms of absorption and concentration.
 Talk with your veterinarian about the different fish oil brands you are considering, so you can go through and choose the right one for your dog!